German Association for Synthetic Biology (GASB)

 Alex is a PhD student in the field of Plant Biotechnology at the University of Freiburg.
 Since his participation in iGEM 2019 he is passionate about SynBio and science communication.
 Within GASB he is one of two Education Officers and responsible for our educational projects.

-Jakob Schweizer is a trained physicist who switched to bottom-up synthetic biology while doing his PhD with Petr Schwille at the TU Dresden.
+Jakob Schweizer is a trained physicist who switched to bottom-up Synthetic Biology while doing his PhD with Petra Schwille at the TU Dresden.
 After a postdoc at Oxford University in the lab of Dave Sherrat, Jakob Schweizer became the scientific coordinator of the Max-Planck Research Network in Synthetic Biology (MaxSynBio).

 Politics & Biosecurity